Azure/azure-search-vector-samples/demo-javascript/readme.md

 #### Query the sample data

 You can issue vector, text, and hybrid queries.
-The semantic re-ranker is used by default but can be disabled.
+The semantic reranker is used by default but can be disabled.
 You can also issue a cross-field vector query against both the content and the title embeddings, and filter based on the category field.
 Below is a sample query and its result:

 ```bash
 node .\azure-search-vector-sample.js  --query "what is azure search" --query-kind hybrid --include-title